New Patients (479) 323-3011

 For dental bridges, bring all of the pieces with you to your appointment.
 Dr. Adams will decide if it’s something that can be repaired or if a fully new restoration should be made for you.

-How can I control my tooth pain until I can be seen?
+How can I control my tooth pain until I can see a dentist?

 Severe tooth pain can interfere with life.
 We recommend doing several things to help control the pain until we can see you.
-Using over-the-counter topical pain reliever gels may help and can be found in most drug or grocery stores.
+Using over-the-counter topical pain reliever gels may help.
+You can find them in most drug or grocery stores.
 Just apply it to the gums near the affected tooth.
-This coupled with over-the-counter pain medication and a cold compress may help you find some relief while waiting.
+This, coupled with over-the-counter pain medication and a cold compress, may help you find some relief while waiting.

 Is a knocked-out baby tooth a dental emergency?

 Even though baby teeth fall out, it is best for them to remain intact for as long as possible.
-If your child takes a blow to the mouth that results in a baby tooth falling out, then it is best that they be evaluated by a dentist.
+If your child takes a blow to the mouth that results in a baby tooth falling out, then it is best that a dentist evaluate them.
 Please call our office as soon as possible to schedule an evaluation.

 What is a dental abscess?

-A dental abscess is a built-up pocket of puss in the tooth caused by an infection.
+A dental abscess is a built-up pocket of puss in the tooth.
+An infection usually causes it.
 They are very painful and will not go away on their own.
 If you notice severe, throbbing pain in your gums around a tooth, there is a good chance you have an abscess.
 Aside from pain, you may also notice bad breath or have a fever.
 Call us as soon as possible so that we can get you in and drain the infection.
 Treatment may include a root canal, antibiotics, or even extraction in extreme cases.

 Your Dentist in Rogers, Arkansas